esheldon/wq/README.md

 All operations are performed using the wq script (short for "work queue"), such as running the server, starting jobs, listing the queue, etc.
+You specify a command and a set of arguments options for that command. e.g. to submit jobs

+    wq sub [options] [args]

+To get help for wq use "wq -h".
+To get help on a wq command, use "wq command -h".

 Submitting Jobs
 ---------------